 The United States is at a defining moment in its response to the climate crisis.
 At the national level, President Biden has recommitted to the Paris Agreement, announcing that the United States will play its part as a climate leader in the coming decade.
 Sub-nationally, states and cities…

-Jessie is an Associate with RMI’s Carbon-Free Electricity Practice group.
-She works on utility business models and regulatory design as they pertain to decarbonization, proliferation of distributed energy resources on the grid, and community-based clean energy initiatives.
+Jessie is a Senior Associate with RMI’s Carbon-Free Electricity Practice group.
+She works primarily on Public Utility Commission modernization and regulatory reform, and utility business models for decarbonization, distributed energy resources, and community-based clean energy initiatives.
 She joined RMI in May 2019.

 Prior to joining RMI, Jessie worked at Pratt & Whitney where she designed and performed structural analysis on its next generation commercial jet engines.
 Before that, Jessie worked with the energy efficiency team at Eversource Energy to identify commercial and industrial energy savings on retrofit projects.